Live Bird Friendly

 A Word About Cats

 Another aspect of bird-friendly living is keeping our cats inside where both the cats and the birds are safer.
-Cats have been estimated to kill 2 million birds a day in North America.
+Visit this page for more information about cats and their impact on bird populations.